syncfusion-content/blazor-docs/blazor/datagrid/reactive-aggregate.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/VjhqjnLdMmPzOYOi?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> Adding a new record to the grouped grid will not refresh the aggregate values.
+> Adding a new record to the grouped grid will not refresh the aggregate values.